AVNC Speaker Profile

 .jpg)

-Mr Kenichiro Yagi
+Mr Kenichiro Yagi (UK)

 Chief Veterinary Nursing Officer - Veterinary Emergency Group & Program Director for the RECOVER Initiative